I am an Assistant Professor in the School of Computer Science of the University of Nottingham. This site serves as a point of contact to find me.

 Research

-My scientific interests revolve around applied interdisciplinary research involving machine learning.
-I am particularly interested and open to collaborative work in the following topics: interpretable machine learning, digital humanities (argument mining, social media mining, disinformation detection), and digital health (physiological data, mental health).
+My research interests revolve around applied interdisciplinary research involving machine learning.
+I am particularly interested and open to collaborative work in the following topics: human-centred AI, interpretable machine learning, digital humanities (argument mining, social media mining, disinformation detection), and digital health (physiological data, mental health).

-I am part in the Brain Data Group through joint work with Johann Benerradi, but my primary affiliation is to the Cyber-physical Health and Assistive Robotics Technologies (CHART) research group and the Mixed Reality Lab.
+I am part in the Brain Data Group through joint work with Johann Benerradi and the GAIN (Generative AI at Nottingham) Lab through my own interests, but my primary affiliation is to the Cyber-physical Health and Assistive Robotics Technologies (CHART) research group and the Mixed Reality Lab.

 I am currently co-supervising the following PhD students: